 Curious if your password has been compromised?
 The iThemes Security plugin checks if your password has appeared in a data breach.
 A data breach is typically a list of usernames, passwords and often other personal data that was exposed after a site was compromised.
 With the Refuse Compromised Passwords setting, you can refuse compromised passwords and force users to use passwords which do not appear in any password breaches tracked by the Have I Been Pwned API.

 2. Not Updating WordPress, Plugins or Themes

-Running outdated versions of WordPress, plugins and themes can leave you open for attacks.
+Simply put: You’re at risk for an attack if you are running outdated versions of WordPress, plugins and themes on your website.
 Version updates often include patches for security issues in the code, so it’s important to always run the latest version of all software installed on your WordPress website.

 Updates will appear in your WordPress dashboard as soon as they’re available.
 Make a practice of running a backup and then running all available updates every time you login to your WordPress site.
 While the task of running updates may seem inconvenient or tiresome, it’s an important WordPress security best practice.

-If you manage more than one WordPress website, a tool like iThemes Sync can help by giving you one dashboard to manage multiple WordPress sites.
+If you manage more than one WordPress website, you can use a time-saving tool like iThemes Sync Pro to better manage updates.
+Instead of logging in to each individual site, gives you one dashboard to manage updates for multiple WordPress sites from one place.

 3. Using Plugins and Themes from Untrustworthy Sources